-The most common secure tunneling protocol used in site-to-site VPNs is the IPsec Encapsulating Security Payload, an extension to the standard IP used by the internet and most corporate networks today.
+Security is an important factor in choosing between a site-to-site VPN vs. remote-access VPNs.
+The most common secure tunneling protocol used in site-to-site VPNs is the IPsec Encapsulating Security Payload, an extension to the standard IP security standard used by the internet and most corporate networks today.
 Most routers and firewalls now support IPsec, and it can be used as a VPN gateway for the private network behind them.
-Another site-to-site VPN protocol is MPLS -- although, MPLS does not provide encryption.
+Another site-to-site VPN protocol is MPLS, although MPLS does not provide encryption.

-Remote-access VPN protocols are more varied, ranging from the Point-to-Point Tunneling Protocol to IPsec alone.
-These approaches require VPN client software on every host, as well as a VPN gateway that supports the same protocol and options or extensions for remote access.
+Remote-access VPN configuration protocols are more varied, ranging from the Point-to-Point Tunneling Protocol to IPsec alone.
+These approaches require VPN client software on every host, as well as a VPN gateway that supports the same protocol and options or extensions to provide access to remote users.

 How to build an enterprise VPN